Knire257/Imagenes-A4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+This project generates a web app which shows a bunch of images in an A4 paper sheet and it changes the paper orientation depending on the image orientation

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.